YusifIsmailov/BSc-Thesis-Code/README.md

 ### Part 3: Predictive Regressions

-This final part uses outputs generated in both Part 1 and Part 2 to run the market return predictability regressions.
+This part uses outputs from both Part 1 and Part 2 to run regressions on future market returns.

 1.  `sector_predictive_regressions.py`